 Inventory is stated at cost, unless the carrying amount is determined not to be recoverable, in which case the inventory is written down to fair value in accordance with Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") 360-10, Property, Plant and Equipment ("ASC 360-10").
 The Company reviews its inventory in accordance with ASC 360-10, which requires long-lived assets to be assessed for impairment when facts and circumstances indicate an impairment may exist.
 The Company utilizes an undiscounted future cash flow model in this assessment.
-When the results of the undiscounted future cash flows are less than the carrying value of the community (asset group), an asset impairment must be recognized in the consolidated financial statements as a component of cost of sales.
-The amount of the impairment is calculated by subtracting the estimated fair value of the community, less cost to sell, from the carrying value.
-ASC 360-10 also requires that assets held for sale be stated at the lower of cost or fair value, as determined based on active negotiations with market participants, less costs to sell.
-Accordingly, land held for sale is stated at the lower of accumulated cost or fair value less cost to sell.
+When the results of the undiscounted future cash flows are less than the carrying value of the community (asset group), an asset impairment must be recognized in the consolidated financial statements as a component of cost of sales - homes.
+The amount of the impairment is calculated by subtracting the estimated fair value of the community from the carrying value.
+ASC 360-10 also requires that assets held for sale be stated at the lower of cost or fair value, less costs to sell.
+Accordingly, land held for sale is stated at the lower of accumulated cost or fair value, less cost to sell.

-Based on the Company's review of its inventory for impairment during the year ended May 31, 2022, the Company recognized inventory impairment charges totaling \$34.1 thousand, which is included as a component of cost of sales - homes in the consolidated statements of income.
-The Company recorded inventory impairment charges of \$0.1 million during the year ended May 31, 2021, which consisted of \$115.8 thousand of impairments on homes in inventory, which is included as a component of cost of sales - homes in the consolidated statements of income, and \$31.4 thousand of impairments on land that was held for sale, which is included as a component of cost of sales - land in the consolidated statements of income.
-The Company recorded inventory impairment charges of \$2.9 million during the year ended May 31, 2020, which consisted of \$2.7 million of impairments on homes in inventory, which is included as a component of cost of sales - homes in the consolidated statements of income, and \$0.2 million of impairments on land that was held for sale, which is included as a component of cost of sales - land in the consolidated statements of income.
+The Company recognized inventory impairment charges of \$0.4 million, \$34.1 thousand, and \$0.1 million for the years ended May 31, 2023, 2022, and 2021, respectively.
+The impairment charges of \$0.4 million during the year ended May 31, 2023 consisted of \$0.2 million of impairments on homes in inventory, which is included as a component of cost of sales - homes in the consolidated statements of income, and \$0.2 million of impairments on land that was held for sale, which is included as a component of cost of sales - land in the consolidated statements of income.
+The impairment charges of \$34.1 thousand on homes in inventory during the year ended May 31, 2022 are included as a component of cost of sales - homes in the consolidated statements of income.
+The impairment charges of \$0.1 million during the year ended May 31, 2021 consisted of \$115.8 thousand of impairments on homes in inventory, which is included as a component of cost of sales - homes in the consolidated statements of income, and \$31.4 thousand of impairments on land that was held for sale, which is included as a component of cost of sales - land in the consolidated statements of income.